thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 For specific application/network combinations, a sub-second initial timeout MAY be set.
 In cases where no RTT estimates are available, a 1000ms initial timeout is suitable for the general Internet.

-For RRC, the recommendations in {{Section 5.5 of !I-D.ietf-tls-dtls-rrc}} apply.
+Regarding the timers used by the Return Routability Check (RRC) functionality, the recommendations in {{Section 5.5 of !I-D.ietf-tls-dtls-rrc}} apply.
 Just like the handshake initial timers, it is RECOMMENDED that DTLS 1.2 and 1.3 implementations offer an option for their developers to explicitly set the RRC timer.

 # Random Number Generation